Vespasiano Colonna

 Vespasiano Colonna (c.
 1485 - 13 March 1528) was an Italian nobleman and condottiero, a member of the Colonna family.

 Biography

 He was the son of Prospero Colonna, duke of Traetto (modern Minturno) and count of Fondi, and Covella di Sanseverino.

-He fought for the imperial side in the Italian Wars; in 1524, in reward, he obtained by Charles V the county of Belgioioso, confiscated from the Barbiano family.
-Sent to defend the Spanish-controlled Kingdom of Naples, he however defected to the French in 1525, gaining Pope Clement V's enmity.
+Like his father, he fought for the imperial side in the Italian Wars; in 1524, in reward, he obtained by Charles V the county of Belgioioso, confiscated from the Barbiano family.
+Sent to defend the Spanish-controlled Kingdom of Naples, he fought the French army of John Stewart, Duke of Albany.
+He later participated in the battle of Pavia, where King Francis I of France was captured.

+In 1526, Colonna was later required by Pope Clement V to serve as a mediator with Francis I, but the increasing tension between the Pope and the Colonna family caused relationships to break.
 After the Colonna had occupied Anagni, the Pope proposed to pardon him in exchange of stopping fighting against the papal lands: Colonna replied assaulting the papal palace in the Vatican City, forcing the pope to take shelter in Castel Sant'Angelo.
 Vespasiano and all his parents were therefore excommunicated.

-In 1527 he was reconciled with the pope thanks to the intercession of imperial ministers.
+The following year, they participated in the sack of Rome.
+He was later reconciled with the pope thanks to the intercession of Imperial ministers.

 He died at Paliano in 1528.